stuartmees/project-02-moviedb-hackathon/README.md

 ```

 Notice above that the conditional if statement needed to be included.
 This was due to the fact that state was being set in componentDidUpdate which would therefore make componentDidUpdate run  in an infinte loop.
 We only wanted the componentDidUpdate code to run when the URL and therefore the prop had changed.

+## Reflections

+As described above one of the main things we learnt from this process is that third party APIs, although can give you the data you want, that data might be hard to isolate due to the design of the API.
+So you must be prepared to combine multiple APIs to get to data you require.
+This is actually quite a satisfying process when successful!

 ## Future features
 _If you were to revisit this project in the future what features would you add?_